Black Hole shadows of $\alpha'$-corrected black holes: Spacetime properties

 the determinant of the spacetime defined by the metric functions (\ref{alpha-metric}) is

 As we remark, the $\alpha^{\prime}$-correction in the metric tensor goes to zero at spatial infinity, thus the signature of the metric can change only in the interior of the spacetime.
 In particular we are interested in the signature of the metric in the near horizon region.
-Computing the quotient between the slowly rotating Kerr determinant and the corrected metric determinant we can find some restrictions for the possible values of the $\alpha^{\prime}$ parameter
+To first order in $\alpha$, the quotient of the respective determinants reads

 To preserve the signature of the spacetime outside the horizon, namely $r\geq r_+$, it is a necessary condition that the second term of \eqref{ration galpha gSK} to be smaller than 1.
-In particular, close to the horizon $r=r_{+}^{\alpha'}$, the signature should be preserved as well
+Close to the horizon $r=r_{+}^{\alpha'}$, the signature should be preserved as well

-where we have expanded around the rotation parameter and the coupling term.
-This equation leads to the bound